This page outlines Greenwood’s health and safety protocols for 2022-2023.

 Greenwood’s School Nurse will maintain, update and communicate illness protocols to all parents/guardians and students to reflect public health guidelines and any changes in practice related to COVID-19.

-Our School Nurse is Hannah Dawson, RN.
-Please feel free to reach out to Hannah with questions or concerns about COVID-19 protocols at Greenwood or other health inquiries.
+Our School Nurse is Lorrine Perera, RN.
+Please feel free to reach out to Lorrine with questions or concerns about COVID-19 protocols at Greenwood or other health inquiries.

 We acknowledge with gratitude the Ancestral lands upon which our main campus is situated.
 These lands are the Ancestral territories of the Haudenosaunee Confederacy, Mississaugas of the Credit First Nation, Anishinabek and the Wendake.
 The shared responsibility of this land is honoured in the Dish with One Spoon Treaty and as settlers, we strive to care for the land, the waters, and all creatures in the spirit of peace.
 We are responsible for respecting and supporting the enduring presence of all First Nations, Métis and Inuit peoples.
 When away from this campus we vow to be respectful to the land by protecting and honouring it.
 We will create relationships with the people and the land we may visit by understanding the territories we enter and the nations who inhabit them.